infinity0/msg-notes/appendix/05-hybrid.rst

 proposals to fail "-c" are rejected, and then a second proposal to include *b* is accepted after the first one was rejected earlier.

-Our agreement algorithm, ignoring a few special cases mentioned later, is as
-follows: for a given parent pF/pI, we accept the first pI/pF proposal in the channel event sequence that references it, except that:
+Our agreement algorithm, ignoring a few special cases mentioned later (rule EIO and EII), is as follows: for a given parent pF/pI, we accept the first pI/pF proposal in the channel event sequence that references it, except that:

 Rule XP:
   We ignore proposals that are added to the channel when the channel membership